MicrosoftDocs/azure-docs/articles/governance/blueprints/concepts/resource-locking.md

 ![Blueprint deny assignment on resource group](../media/resource-locking/blueprint-deny-assignment.png)

-The deny assignment properties of each mode is as follows:
+The deny assignment properties of each mode are as follows:

 |Mode |Permissions.Actions |Permissions.NotActions |Principals[i].Type |DoNotApplyToChildScopes |
 |-|-|-|-|-|